 This week’s post comes with the following disclaimer:

-There is a serious health issue (Pandemic) running its course and it should be given any Virus 2and all attention and appropriate measures to curb the spread.
+There is a serious health issue (Pandemic) running its course and it should be given any and all attention and appropriate measures to curb the spread.
 Protocols need to be respected and followed.
 We are in no way attempting to downplay this issue or deny its existence.
 No attempt is being made to ignore or suggest that action contrary to any official recommendations be taken.

 Keep in mind that anything we are about to say below is in the light of our disclaimer above.